Qui sommes-nous ?

 ANSM’s role and actions

-A wide range of topics are studied within the Agency, in order to ensure that children and adolescents receive quality and safe care.
-To this end, working groups hold meetings for discussions with healthcare professionals and patient representatives, particularly within the Permanent Standing Scientific Committee.
+A wide range of topics are adressed within the Agency, in order to ensure that children and adolescents receive quality and safe care.
+To this end, working groups hold meetings to discuss with healthcare professionals and patient representatives, particularly within the Paediatric Standing Scientific Committee.

 View Paediatric Standing Scientific Committee meeting agendas and minutes